catherinehulshof/Fall2019-biology/exercises/Capstone-cocoli-data-exploration-R.md

 Understanding the spatial distribution of ecological phenomena is central to the study of natural systems.
-A group of scientists has collected a dataset on the size, location, and species identify of all of the trees in a 4 ha site in Panama call "Cocoli".
+A group of scientists has collected a dataset on the size, location, and species identity of all of the trees in a 4 ha site in Panama call "Cocoli".

 Download the [Cocoli Data](http://ctfs.si.edu/webatlas/datasets/cocoli/cocoli.zip)